-Industry and Sector Risk.
-Industry and sector risk is the possibility that a group of related securities will decline in price due to industry-specific or economic sector-specific developments.
-Companies in the same or similar industries and economic sectors may share common characteristics and are more likely to react similarly to industry-specific market or economic developments.
-The Portfolio's investments, if any, in multiple companies in a particular industry or economic sector may increase the Portfolio's exposure to industry and sector risk.
+Industry Risk.
+Industry risk is the possibility that a group of related securities will decline in price due to industry-specific developments.
+Companies in the same or similar industries may share common characteristics and are more likely to react similarly to industry-specific market or economic developments.
+The Portfolio's investments, if any, in multiple companies in a particular industry or economic sector may increase the Portfolio's exposure to industry risk.

-Initial Public Offering and Secondary Offering Risk.
+Initial Public Offering Risk.
 The Portfolio's purchase of shares issued in an initial public offering ("IPO") exposes it to the risks associated with companies that have little operating history as public companies, as well as to the risks inherent in those sectors of the market where these new issuers operate.
 Attractive IPOs are often oversubscribed and may not be available to the Portfolio, or may be available only in very limited quantities.
 The market for IPO issuers has been volatile, and share prices of newly public companies have fluctuated up and down significantly over short periods of time.
 Although IPO investments may have had a positive impact on certain portfolios' performance in the past, there can be no assurance that the Portfolio will identify favorable IPO investment opportunities in the future.
 In addition, under certain market conditions, a relatively small number of companies may issue securities in IPOs.
 Similarly, as the number of portfolios to which IPO securities are allocated increases, the number of securities issued to any one portfolio may decrease.
 In addition, as the Portfolio increases in size, the impact of IPOs on the Portfolio's performance will generally decrease.